DomainDrivenArchitecture/c4k-taiga/README.md

 ## Status

 WIP.
-We still need to implement the backup solution for full functionality.
+We are currently testing the ins and outs of our configuration.

 ## Try out